wuyong0103/BD-CNV/README.md

 Rscript cnv_bin_gwas_analysis.r --cnv All_plinked_BDCtrl_All_Del.cnv --phe All_plinked_BDCtrl_All.phe --chrlen hg19_chromosome_length.txt --binsize 1000000 --out Result_Bin_1Mb_del.txt --threads 50
 ```
 The file <I>hg19_chromosome_length.txt</I> contains the length information of each chromosome. <br>
-By setting --binsez, chromosomes can be divided into bins of different sizes. <br>
+By setting <I>--binsez</I>, chromosomes can be divided into bins of different sizes. <br>
 This script supports multi-threading.
-You can accelerate its execution by setting the --threads parameter. <br>
+You can accelerate its execution by setting the <I>--threads</I> parameter. <br>

 ### 2. bin_region_annotation.r
 This script is used for annotating CNVs, including annotating CNVs to cytobands as well as genes. <br>